 So won't you take my hand

 And share my life with me?"
+So when tomorrow starts without me,

 Don't think we're far apart